-Kent Co. health dept investigating contaminated groundwater in Belmont
+Kent Co.
+Health Dept investigating contaminated groundwater in Belmont

 “It’s obviously not very comforting to know you have chemicals in your groundwater,” Hartl said.

-Hartl says about 200 homes are being looked into.
-Right now, they’re looking to see if exposure to the chemicals can cause health problems, and if so, how long neighbors have been exposed.
+Hartl says about 200 homes are part of the investigation.
+Right now, officials are looking to see if exposure to the chemicals can cause health problems, and if so, how long neighbors have been exposed.

 “We know it’s there, but we don’t know how long it’s been there.”